MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Website/HOL 2.md

 	        index = index + 1
 	````

-	Finally the code will load the earthquake.html as a template and replace the earthquake information in the page.
+	Finally, to finish up the implementation of the *earthquake* function, the code loads *earthquake.html* as a template and replaces the earthquake information in the page.

 	````Python
 	    #load the template